 The Needs of Our Pastors

-Over 90% of the 7,000+ church planters in the Vision 2000 belong to indigent populations in rural, tribal areas and are ministering with a singular vision of preaching the gospel and planting a church.
+Over 90% of the 7,000+ pastors in our network belong to indigent populations in rural, tribal areas and are ministering with a singular vision of sharing the gospel and investing time in serving and helping people.

-IGL provides limited assistance for the first two years to a small percentage of church planters.
-It teaches local congregations to support the church planter as part of their discipleship; to build ownership and sustainability of the ministry.
-Church planters, therefore, are supported by their rural congregants with weekly tithes either in cash or kind.
+IGL provides limited assistance for the first two years to a small percentage of pastors.
+It teaches local congregations to support the pastor as part of their work; to build ownership and sustainability of the ministry.
+Pastors, therefore, are supported by their rural congregants with weekly tithes either in cash or kind.
 They are dependent solely on these gifts.
 However, in the present circumstances, both the people and pastors are struggling for survival; sometimes, for just a meal a day.

-“Many years ago, God called me to be a full-time pastor to the people in the Mahabubabad Region.
+“Many years ago, God called me to be a full-time pastor.
 We have no building so we meet in my home.
 God always gives us the things which we need to survive.
-Since the lock down we couldn’t conduct church services.
+Since the lockdown we couldn’t conduct church services.
 Because of that, we didn’t receive any tithes from our church members, so our family went through great suffering.
 I could not even buy the things which we needed as a family.
 But we have a strong faith in God and we prayed.
 God listened to our cry and finally sent help to us.”

 We have so many stories like these from pastors who are surviving on prayers and their faith in God.